-The relation of Credentials to Attainment Tasks (classes, courses, assessments) and Learning Standards is increasingly loosely coupled, but it will change over years rather than days or months.
+The relation of Credentials to Attainments (classes, courses, assessments, credentials) and Learning Standards is increasingly loosely coupled, but it will change over years rather than days or months.
 This is addressed by republishing any Credential objects linking to classes, courses, learning standards and assessments, as the relations change.

-The relation of students to Attainment Tasks and Credentials that they register for is unstable, and can change in a matter of days.
+The relation of students to Attainments (including Credentials) that they register for is unstable, and can change in a matter of days.
 That requires join objects for internal representation, rather than embedding them in a snapshot transcript object.
 A snapshot transcript is appropriate, however, for presentation of a student’s intentions and progress to date on student transfer.

 Logical Model

 There is a preexisting object for StudentPersonal.

+Existing objects are used to represent Attainments.
+The Attainment can be an Exam-style Assessment, an Assignment, a Course Unit (TeachingGroup; Section in SIF-US), a Course of Study, or a Credential.

-There is a new object called Attainment, which associates successful performance by a Student against a Task.
-(The Task can be an Exam-style Assessment, an Assignment, a Course Unit, a Course of Study, or a Credential.)
-The Attainment links to the Student and to the Task.
+There is a new object called StudentAttainment, which associates successful performance by a Student against a Attainment.
+The StudentAttainment links to the Student and to the Attainment.
 It further contains a score measuring student progress, a credits measure quantifying their progress for the purpose of Credentials (see below), and learning standards which the student has demonstrated competency in.

-The Attainment of an Exam-style Assessment only gives the overall score.
+The StudentAttainment of an Exam-style Assessment only gives the overall score.
 For breakdown of individual responses, psychometrics, and more specifics on the exam response, a distinct object is required.

 There is a new object describing Credentials, which students can register for, work towards, and achieve.

-There is a new object describing the progress a student has made towards achieving a Credential: the StudentAttainmentAchievement.
+There is a new object describing the progress a student has made towards achieving a Credential: the StudentCredentialAttainment.
+(This is a subclass of StudentAttainment.)
 This object links to the Student and the Credential.
-It also links to one or more Attainments, as evidence of progress or justification of the Achievement.
+It also links to one or more Attainments, as evidence of progress or justification of the StudentCredentialAttainment.
 (Note that Attainments can be consumed as objects independently.)

 A listing of Attainments can be consumed, without information about a Credential, as a Student Transcript.